nicolevanderhoeven/blog/content/ethics.md

 - they are obvious attempts to promote your own product, service, or content.
 - they reveal personally identifiable information about anyone.

+---
+If you'd still like to support me after reading this statement, check out my [Affiliates](https://nicolevanderhoeven.com/affiliates/) page.